Different ways of traveling to your destination – popular and unexpected

 My classmate from university actually joined a hitchhiking competition once!
 That’s awesome, right?

-In conclusion about different ways of traveling to your destination
+In conclusion about different ways of travelling to your destination

-Why not make it even more interesting by trying out different ways of traveling to your destination?
+Why not make it even more interesting by trying out different ways of travelling to your destination?

 How many of these types of transport have you tried?
-Which one is your favorite?
+Which one is your favourite?
 Let me know in the comments!